r-devel/rcwg/working_documents/install_r_macos.md

     make check
     ```

     `make` will exit with an error if there are any problems.

-You can
+    More thorough checks can be run with `make check-devel` (excludes
+    recommended packages) and `make check-all` (runs all tests).

-    start the built version of by running the command `bin/R` from the
+    You can start the built version of by running the command `bin/R`
-    build directory.
+    from the build directory.

     <details>
     <summary>